3 questions to ask about your merchant account

-You want to select a provider that has a proven track record of processing secure payments, connecting you to the latest payments technologies, and who offers a competitive rate and serves up great customer support.
+You want to select a merchant services provider that has a proven track record of processing secure payments, connecting you to the latest payments technologies, and who offers a competitive rate and serves up great customer support.
 Doing your homework upfront about a merchant account provider will save you lots of hassle—not to mention money—in the long run.
 Here are three things you should ask about your merchant account.

 #1: What is the reputation of your merchant account provider?

 Selecting a merchant account provider that has a positive, long-standing reputation in the payments processing industry is important.
 Here are some ways that you can learn more about the reputation of any merchant account providers you’re considering for your credit card processing services:

 - Talk to others in your industry about the payments processors they’ve used in the past and those they're currently using.
 Ask them what they liked most about them, or why they switched to another provider.
 Ask them which merchant account features have been most helpful to them.

 - Consult industry publications or associations for what they have to say about various merchant service providers.
 You likely already belong to a professional organization within your industry, so take advantage of this network and find out if the organization has published any reviews of merchant services as they specifically apply to your industry.

 - Read online reviews that businesses have written about merchant account providers.
 These days, people are often quite free about expressing their opinions about any number of experiences—both positive and negative.
 But, be sure to take such reviews with a grain of salt.
 Take what people have to say seriously, but remember to read a wide variety of reviews that helps to paint a fuller picture of that processor before jumping to conclusions based on one or two online reviews.